malva-ot/nomo/nomo-intro.md

 The additional cultural context which causes these sequences to be regarded as or visually appear to be equivalent when mapped with Unicode and rendered in a digital font *cannot* be considered in the context of a valid Nomo string.

 Nomo resolves this by distinguishing between abstract identifier values themselves and their encoded representations.
 For the usual case where the encoding of an identifier is itself a one-dimensional sequence of glyphs, [Nomo: Schema Primitives](./nomo-schema-primitives.md) provides a formal description of how encoding, decoding, and validation algorithms can be combined to specify a **schema**.
-The algorithms in a schema can be used to resolve ambiguities in encoded identifier strings so that the evaluated strings of the identifier itself are truly context free and can always be considered a sequence of glyphs (or mapped integers) with no
+The algorithms in a schema can be used to resolve ambiguities in encoded identifier strings so that the evaluated strings of the identifier itself are truly context free and can always be considered a sequence of glyphs (or mapped integers) with no exceptions or qualifications.

-For the specific and intended case of digitized identifiers based on human writing systems, [Nomo: Common Schema](./nomo-common-schema.md) provides a fully specified instance of a schema that relies heavily on the work already done over decades and codified in the Unicode standard.
-In particular, the schema relies on normalization forms and on the existing work done to address confusable code points and sequences, where they present they same challenges of ambiguity to other systems that compose identifiers from Unicode code points.
+For the specific and intended case of digitized identifiers based on human writing systems, [Nomo: Common Schema](./nomo-common-schema.md) provides a fully specified instance of a schema that relies heavily on the Unicode standard.
+In particular, the schema relies on normalization forms and on the existing work done to address confusable code points and sequences.

 #### 4.2.2 Associative attributes